DrTTom/EasyData/README.md

 - support conditional elements.

-Although this project has been created as example for teaching, first tests show that creation of LaTeX documents already works well enough to be of practical use.
+Although this project has been created as example for teaching, first tests show that creation of LaTeX or DOCX documents already works well enough to be of practical use.

 ## Separate programming tasks